agenticfinance-dev/agentic-finance-studio/README.md

 Agentic Finance Studio is an AI-powered Telegram bot that helps traders turn market sentiment into clear, actionable insights.

-Instead of reacting to noise, the bot delivers structured intelligence for assets like BTC, ETH, XRP, and SOL by combining institutional sentiment, market data, and technical analysis.
+Instead of reacting to noise, the bot delivers structured intelligence for BTC, ETH, XRP, and SOL by combining institutional sentiment, market data, and technical analysis.

 🎯 Project Vision